 Years later, after he passed away in 1994, my great Uncle Lorenzo, found and translated my great-grandpa's diary of his life.
 The diary wasn't very long, but it encapsulated the hard life my bisnonno endured.

 What stood out to me is that he never stopped working and trying to make my Nonna (bisnonna) happy every chance he got.
 Even when he returned to Italy after being a POW in WWII for 7 years, he was dedicated in taking care of his family.
 He neglected his own desires to support and take care of others.

-As much as he wanted my Nonna to join him in America, he had his doubts it would work out.
-His sons were having babies and so he knew he needed to come home eventually.
+As much as he wanted my Nonna to join him in America, he had his doubts it wouldn't work out.
+His sons were having babies and so he knew he needed to return home eventually.

 I read a particular line in his diary that flooded over my body: "I stress it was never my intention to settle in England but to return to my native country as soon as I could provide a better future for us financially."

 I felt his presence in the room.
 His hands on my shoulders.

 The yearn has returned.
 Well, it has never left.

 I moved to Italy permanently in 2009.
 I had no desire to ever move back to Chicago.
 I knew where I belonged.
 Right off the bat, I struggled to make ends meet.
 But I never wanted to leave Florence.
 As a couple years passed, life became harder and harder being an English teacher.
 I worked my ass off, like my great-grandpa, for only 10 euro an hour.
 It was so frustrating and I loved it at the same time.